tasmania-springtime-banner

 • sun iconDay 1

-Meet our Ross Tour Leader Colin Barlow at Perth Airport.
-Check in to the Duxton Hotel, our home near the Swan River for 2 nights.
-Join your fellow travellers at our welcome dinner tonight.
+Check into the Duxton Hotel, our luxurious home near the Swan River for two nights.
+Join your fellow travellers at our Welcome Dinner tonight.

 • sun iconDay 2